dongilbert/laravel-openapi-validation-middleware/README.md

 ```

 ### Configuration

-This package comes with basic configuration.
-It looks for an `openapi.json` file in your `/resources/` directory.
-You
+To leverage this package you must set the `document_path` config value.
+You can set this via the `TREBLIG_OPENAPI_DOCUMENT_PATH`
-can change the path to your OpenAPI description document either by publishing the package config file and updating
+env var, or by updating the value directly in the config file.
+This can be either a local file path or remote HTTP resource link.

-the `openapi_document_path` parameter, or you can set the `TREBLIG_OPENAPI_DOCUMENT_PATH` environment variable.
-This
+> Note: If you want to leverage a Laravel `resource_path`, you must set the value in your config file rather than
-can be either a local file path or remote HTTP resource link.
+> updating the environment variable.

 By default, both requests and responses are subject to the validation check.
 You can change this behavior in the
 `openapi.php` configuration file directly, or you can set one or both of the